 The rules currently in place note wedding receptions cannot exceed 100 attendees split across multiple zones of up to 50 people each.
 Furthermore, receptions with more than 20 attendees are required to be split into a designated core wedding party of up to 20 people, including the bride and groom, and groups of up to five people for the remaining guests.

-Attendees should also adhere to a safe distance of at least 1m between groups and the core wedding party at all times.
+Attendees should also maintain a safe distance of at least 1 m between the core wedding party and other groups at all times.
 This includes photo-taking.

 Meanwhile, event emcees and people delivering speeches on stage are required to wear masks or face shields.
 Live performances are prohibited under the Singapore Covid wedding rules.

 According to One Degree 15 Marina’s acting general manager, Mr Jonathan Sit, its operations team is required to brief the couple and wedding coordinators on the necessary safety measures.
-It also goes through the programme to ensure no games, singing or shouting occur.
+It also goes through the programme to ensure there are no games, singing or shouting.

 First-time offenders of the Covid-19 (Temporary Measures) Act will face a fine of up to S$10,000, imprisonment of up to six months, or both.
 Repeat offenders could be fined up to S$20,000, imprisoned for up to 12 months, or both. /TISG